KonaTeam/kona-api/sections/spaces.md

 Most resources in Kona are organized into Spaces.
 This API allows you to create, read, update, delete, and manage membership to spaces.

-When getting or creating a space it may be useful for you to receive a list of users that are also on the space.
+When getting or creating a space it may be useful for you to receive a list of users that are in the space.
 You can do this by passing `"include_users": true` as a root level JSON node in the request.

 Get spaces
 ------------